arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 1. In the Solution Explorer, expand the **Content** folder and select **share-facebook.png** and **share-twitter.png** holding the **Ctrl** key.

-1. Right-click on the images and select **Web Essentials | Create Image Sprite...**â€¦
+1. Right-click on the images and select **Web Essentials | Create Image Sprite...**…

 	![Create image sprite](Images/create-image-sprite.png?raw=true "Create image sprite")